iamdavidfrancis/discord-event-thread-bot/README.md

 I host the bot in Azure with an Azure Container App, so I'm using a Managed Identity.
 When I debug locally, I use a Service Principal registered in the directory.

+For information about deploying with azure, see the [./infrastructure](./infrastructure) folder.

 #### Running Locally

 If you're running locally, you'll want to create a `.env` file for the environment variables.
 You'll need to set: